Hire the Top 2% of

 I am a Senior Software Engineer with experience in redesigning critical ETL services, leading deployments, conducting code reviews, and developing applications for various clients and projects.
 My expertise includes a range of technologies and concepts.

-Vetted Asynchronous library developer in Mexico (UTC-6)
+Mickell C., Asynchronous library developer

 Throughout my career, mentors have helped me establish a solid foundation in various technologies and best practices.
 Having mentors during my coding bootcamp and apprenticeship, I naturally transitioned into mentoring co-ops at work and a friend in my spare time.
 I found that mentoring was a mutually beneficial learning experience.
 Becoming a code mentor can enhance my skills and allow me to share my practical experience and insights with emerging developers.
 The process of breaking down complex topics into understandable pieces and witnessing someone's 'aha' moment is truly rewarding.